DarraghReid/just_jokes/README.md

 * Having dropped the dropdown, I decided I would include the number of user's who had liked a particular joke in the card display.
 This feature adds to the UX of the site.

-* I had orginally planned on manipulating the card to show the full joke, if the joke's characters exeeded the characters able to be displayed on the card.
+* I had originally planned on manipulating the card to show the full joke, if the joke's characters exceeded the characters able to be displayed on the card.
 I felt a modal displaying the full joke would be a better design a lead to a better user experience.
-Bootstrap modals are a prominant feature throughout the site.
+Bootstrap modals are a prominent feature throughout the site.

 * As discussed above, the links to toggle between the user's uploaded jokes and the user's favourite jokes, were replaced with a dropdown menu with the additional option to sign out.
 I felt this was more of an intuitive layout that users would be used to from social media platforms.

 * Icons were omitted from the forms.
 I had intentionally left them to do if I had time, as I didn't think they were very important.
 In the end, time didn't allow to include them.

-* In sign in form, instead of a switch indicating whether the user was an adult or not, I opted for a calandar input.
+* In sign in form, instead of a switch indicating whether the user was an adult or not, I opted for a calendar input.
 I sliced the information I needed from the user's DOB string and calculated their ages.
 Different features are available to users based on their age, as will be discussed in the [Features](#Features) section.

 ## Database Design
 MongDB was chosen to create the database for this project.
 Its non-relational structure was suited for the site's needs as there are few relationships between the collections in the just_jokes database.